CryptozombiesHQ/cryptozombie-lessons/3/02-ownable.md

 A few new things here we haven't seen before:

-- Constructors: `function Ownable()` is a constructor, which is an optional function with the same name as the contract.
-It will be executed only one time, when the contract is first created.
+- Constructors: `function Ownable()` is a **_constructor_**, which is an optional special function that has the same name as the contract.
+It will get executed only one time, when the contract is first created.
 - Function Modifiers: `modifier onlyOwner()`.
 Modifiers are kind of half-functions that are used to modify other functions, usually to check some requirements prior to execution.
 In this case, `onlyOwner` can be used to limit access so **only** the **owner** of the contract can run this function.
 We'll talk more about function modifiers in the next chapter, and what that weird `_;` does.
 - `indexed` keyword: don't worry about this one, we don't need it yet.